Transforming Age: yesterday and today

 After 60 years of continuing its mission-based legacy, PRCN adopted the name Transforming Age in 2016 to better reflect the organization’s focus on changing the perception of age and improving the lives of older adults.

 In January of 2017, Transforming Age acquired eight month-to-month rental communities in the Minneapolis, Minnesota metropolitan area.
 In September, the organization welcomed Seattle-based Full Life Care as an affiliate, bringing home and community based services and nearly 3,000 clients to Transforming Age’s network serving older adults.
 In October, Eastmont Towers, a CCRC in Lincoln, Nebraska also affiliated with Transforming Age.
-Vashon Community Care, a not-for-profit assisted living and skilled nursing community located on Puget Sound’s Vashon Island, is the latest stand-alone community to affiliate with Transforming Age.
+In December, Vashon Community Care, a not-for-profit assisted living and skilled nursing community located on Puget Sound’s Vashon Island, affiliated with Transforming Age.

 We’re here to talk.
 Give us a call at (425) 559-6301 or fill out the form on our contact page.